-Toyota has confirmed that from early 2021, the next generation Highlander SUV will offer only a hybrid engine option when it arrives in New Zealand.
+Toyota has confirmed that from mid 2021, the next generation Highlander SUV will offer only a hybrid engine option when it arrives in New Zealand.

 The next generation Highlander will be the first seven seat SUV Toyota will offer with hybrid performance and economy.

 “The next generation Highlander is a significant improvement on the outgoing model, with improved efficiency and flexibility for families,” says Neeraj Lala, Toyota New Zealand Chief Operating Officer.

 “The introduction of another hybrid to our line-up further complements our focus on moving towards a low emission economy, while delivering our customers with a fuel-efficient large SUV.”

 It will be the first time a hybrid powertrain has been offered on the Highlander in New Zealand, with the hybrid range now accounting for nearly one in every three Toyota sales.

 “The new Highlander is brand new from the ground up; a new platform for improved stability and handling, a new engine with class leading efficiency, new levels of safety and with a dynamic styling package,” says Mr Lala.

 Built in the United States, the newest Highlander comes equipped with a 2.5-litre new-generation hybrid system and exclusive intelligent AWD system.
 Performance is supplemented by electric motors and a hybrid battery located under the second-row seats.
 With excellent fuel economy and low emissions, the total system power output is expected to be around 179kW*.

 The fourth-generation Highlander sits on the Toyota New Global Architecture GA-K platform, providing multiple benefits for ride dynamics, safety and styling.